Telescope: X-ray

 X-rays are much harder to collect and focus than electromagnetic radiation of longer wavelengths.
 X-ray telescopes can use X-ray optics, such as Wolter telescopes composed of ring-shaped 'glancing' mirrors made of heavy metals that are able to reflect the rays just a few degrees.
 The mirrors are usually a section of a rotated parabola and a hyperbola, or ellipse.
 In 1952, Hans Wolter outlined 3 ways a telescope could be built using only this kind of mirror.
 Examples of space observatories using this type of telescope are the Einstein Observatory, ROSAT, and the Chandra X-ray Observatory.
 In 2012 the NuSTAR X-ray Telescope was launched which uses Wolter telescope design optics at the end of a long deployable mast to enable photon energies of 79 keV.

 Gamma ray

 Higher energy X-ray and gamma ray telescopes refrain from focusing completely and use coded aperture masks: the patterns of the shadow the mask creates can be reconstructed to form an image.

 X-ray and Gamma-ray telescopes are usually installed on high-flying balloons or Earth-orbiting satellites since the Earth's atmosphere is opaque to this part of the electromagnetic spectrum.
 An example of this type of telescope is the Fermi Gamma-ray Space Telescope which was launched in June 2008.

 The detection of very high energy gamma rays, with shorter wavelength and higher frequency than regular gamma rays, requires further specialization.
-An example of this type of observatory is the ground based telescope VERITAS.
+Such detections can be made either with the Imaging Atmospheric Cherenkov Telescopes (IACTs) or with Water Cherenkov Detectors (WCDs).
+Examples of IACTs are H.E.S.S. and VERITAS with the next-generation gamma-ray telescope, the Cherenkov Telescope Array (CTA), currently under construction.
+HAWC and LHAASO are examples of gamma-ray detectors based on the Water Cherenkov Detectors.

 A discovery in 2012 may allow focusing gamma-ray telescopes.
 At photon energies greater than 700 keV, the index of refraction starts to increase again.